Parallax Blur Gradient Cards in Framer

 I had a pretty easy job creating these cards since I just had to use some of the resources already available here at Framer University.

-Parallax Hover
+Parallax hover

 First, let's see how I achieved the parallax hover effect.